hydephp/develop/docs/digging-deeper/advanced-customization.md

 You can change the path to this directory by setting the `media_directory` setting in `config/site.php`.
 Note that this change will affect both the source and output directories.
 For example, if you set the value to 'assets', all files from 'assets' will be copied to '_site/assets'.

-If the setting starts with an underscore, that will be removed from the output directory.
+If the setting starts with an underscore, that will be removed from the output directory, so files in '_assets' will be copied to '_site/assets'.

 >info Note that you will likely need to manually update `webpack.mix.js` so Laravel Mix can compile the assets correctly.